 Among products that have posed the greatest danger to children are high-powered magnets sold as sets of 100 or more small magnetic balls or cubes.
 These can be arranged or "sculpted" into different shapes.
 The sets have been marketed as children's toys or as novelty adult desk toys intended for entertainment, mental stimulation or stress relief.

 Swallowing more than one of these high-powered magnets can be life-threatening.
 The magnets can pull together inside your child's digestive system with enough force to cause serious damage.
+These magnets can also get stuck in the nose and cause serious injuries to your child's nasal respiratory tract.

 The Consumer Product Safety Commission (CPSC) is the federal agency that makes sure children's toys and other consumer products are safe.
 Due to reports of serious injuring to children from swallowing these magnets, the CPSC banned them in 2014.
 The ban was overturned in 2016.
 After that, research showed a sharp rise in injuries to children from high-powered magnets.